Trump bars U.S. transactions with eight Chinese apps including Alipay | Business

 Had those orders gone into effect, they would have effectively banned the Chinese apps' use in the United States and barred Apple Inc and Alphabet Inc's app stores from offering them for download for new users.
 The restrictions, however, were blocked by courts mainly on freedom of speech grounds.
 The White House is confident the new restrictions will stand up to judicial scrutiny, since applications like Alipay would struggle to bring a First Amendment case, the senior administration official told Reuters.

 U.S. Secretary of Commerce Wilbur Ross said in a statement that he supports Trump's "commitment to protecting the privacy and security of Americans from threats posed by the Chinese Communist Party."
-Alipay, Ant Group's payment app, has been in Washington's cross hairs for months.
+Alipay has been in Washington's cross hairs for months.

 Reuters reported in November that the U.S. State Department had submitted a proposal to add Ant Group to a trade blacklist in order to deter U.S. investors from taking part in its lucrative initial public offering.
 But the Commerce Department, which oversees the blacklist, shelved the proposal after Alibaba Group Holding Inc President Michael Evans urged Ross to reject the bid.
 Ant is China's dominant mobile payments company, offering loans, payments, insurance and asset management services via mobile apps.
 It is 33% owned by Alibaba and controlled by Alibaba founder Jack Ma, but is currently unavailable for American users.